gruntwork-io/docs/content/guides/deploying-a-gitlab-cluster-on-gke/index.md

 variable "cluster_service_account_description" {
   description = "A description of the custom service account used for the GKE cluster." default     = "Example GKE Cluster Service Account managed by Terraform" }

+variable "node_machine_type" {
+  description = "The machine type to use for GKE cluster nodes, see https://cloud.google.com/kubernetes-engine/pricing for more details" default     = "db-n1-standard-1"
+}

+# Note, after a db instance name is used, it cannot be reused for up to one week.
+variable "db_name_prefix" {
+  description = "The name prefix for the database instance.
+Will be appended with a random string.
+Use lowercase letters, numbers, and hyphens.
+Start with a letter."
+}

+variable "postgres_version" {
+  description = "The engine version of the database, e.g. `POSTGRES_9_6`.
+See https://cloud.google.com/sql/docs/db-versions for supported versions." default     = "POSTGRES_9_6"
+}

+variable "db_machine_type" {
+  description = "The machine type to use, see https://cloud.google.com/sql/pricing for more details" default     = "db-n1-standard-1"
+}

+variable "db_name" {
+  description = "Name for the db" default     = "gitlab"
+}

 variable "master_ipv4_cidr_block" {